This article will provide you with some things to consider when requesting to recalibrate a student.

 When Recalibration is an Illogical Choice

 - You want all your students on the same level at the start of the school year.
 Membean is meant to be a personalized, differentiated learning program.
 Forcing students to all be on the same level can be discouraging and inhibit learning.
+One of Membean's greatest strengths is meeting students where they are and challenging them appropriately.
+Having everyone start at the same level eliminates this aspect of our personalization.

 - You want to slow down or speed up student learning.
-Learn about adjusting student preferences, and best practices.
+Learn about adjusting student preferences and best practices.
 These paths will likely fix any student issue.

 - A parent wants their child at a particular level.
 The student is placed at the appropriate level when they calibrate.
 Regular training will help the student learn and retain new vocabulary.
 Manually leveling up a student destroys all account data and is detrimental to the learning experience.